-Welcome to the Volunteer Service Unit (VSU) program!
-This program is intended to recognize individual volunteer efforts in your club and community.
+The Volunteer Service Unit (VSU) program is intended to recognize individual volunteer efforts in your club and community.
 It is also intended to help you grow personally in volunteer leadership skills, and to show you how you might use those skills.

-For example, you might want to climb a "volunteer career ladder," that is, you may want to go on to more responsible volunteer positions in KEHA or in other groups.
+For example, you might want to climb a "volunteer career ladder."
+That is, you may want to go on to more responsible volunteer positions in KEHA or in other groups.
+In addition, volunteer experience is often accepted and equated to paid employment if described in comparable terms when seeking employment.